Salebarn/Salebarn.github.io/README.md

-## The SALEBARN project is focused upon accelerating NEW business. development.
+## The SALEBARN project is focused upon accelerating NEW business.